Nimesh-Srivastava/DSA/README.md

 * to access sequential data
 * as buffer by I/O routines
 * as lookup / inverse lookup tables
-* to return mmultiple values from a function
+* to return multiple values from a function
 * as *cache* in dynamic programming

 ### Types